Rapptz/eos/README.md

 Certain algorithms come from one of these libraries above.
 Likewise, due to the difficult nature of testing datetimes, certain tests were adapted from one of these libraries as well to have better test coverage.

-Without these libraries, this one would not be possible.
-This one stands on the shoulder of giants.
+Without these libraries, this one would not be possible. `eos` stands on the shoulder of giants.

 ### License